saruulh/phase-0-gps-1/awesome_page.md

 *add* - to stage the edited file

-'commit' - to submit the staged files
+`commit` - to submit the staged files

 push - to upload the committed file to github